-In a world of paltry savings returns, the Investment Guaranteed Growth Bond account would trump today's standard best-buys at that rate.
-But it doesn't set the world alight, and could be beaten by the top bank savings rates.
-We've a brief overview of how it'll work with what we know now – we'll update the article as we learn more.
+In a world of paltry savings returns, the bond's there or there abouts.
+But it doesn't set the world alight, and could be beaten by some bank account savings rates.
+We've an overview of how the account works below, how to beat its rate, plus how to apply.

 In this guide...